weidadeshena/IonCloudInPenningTrap/README.md

-# 4th year MSci project: Theory and Simulation of Laser Cooled Ions In A Penning Trap
+# Physics MSci project: Theory and Simulation of Laser Cooled Ions In A Penning Trap

 Continued work from previous students